French criminal law: Code of 1791

 The Penal Code of 1791 was adopted during the Revolution by the Constituent Assembly, between 25 September and 6 October 1791.
 It was France's first penal code, and was influenced by the Enlightenment thinking of Cesare Beccaria and Montesquieu.

-Penal law in particular had been a source of great controversy during the French Revolution, which had promulgated the Penal Code of 1791 and numerous constitutions.
-An important feature of the 1791 code, as well as the 1795 Code of Offences and Penalties was to have fixed penalties to keep the role of judge strictly distributive, thereby eliminating the previous tradition of arbitrary sentencing.
+Penal law in particular had been a source of great controversy during the French Revolution, during which the first Penal Code and numerous constitutions were produced.
+An important feature of the 1791 code, as well as the 1795 Code of Offences and Penalties, was fixed penalties to keep the role of judge strictly distributive, thereby eliminating the previous tradition of arbitrary sentencing.

+Code of 1795

+The Code of Offences and Penalties (Code des délits et des peines) was a criminal code adopted in revolutionary France by the National Convention on 25 October 1795.

+The code deals with judicial organization, criminal procedure, and criminal sanctions.
+It distinguishes between the functions of administrative police, which is concerned with the prevention of crimes and offenses, and judicial police, which is concerned with the investigation of crimes and identification of suspects.
+This distinction is still in force in the Fifth Republic.

+Code of 1808

+Due to severe deficiencies noted in the 1785 code, the Consulate named a five-man commission in 1801 to come up with a replacement for the criminal code as well as the procedural code.
+The criminal investigation code (procedural code) was published in 1808, and the criminal code in 1810.
+The procedural code of 1808 was a combination of the accusatory and the inquisitorial systems and remained in effect until 1958, when it was replaced by the Code of criminal procedure of 1958 in the advent of the Fifth Republic.

 Code of 1810

 The Penal code of 1810 was a code of criminal laws created under Napoleon, replacing the French Penal Code of 1791.
-It replaced various laws adopted during the first ten years of the Revolution, incliuding the 1791 code and the 1795 code of Offenses.
+It replaced various laws adopted during the first ten years of the Revolution, including the 1791 code and the 1795 code of Offenses.
 With the 1810 penal code, sentences were given a set range, allowing judges more latitude to decide on the severity of the punishment.
 The 1810 code was revised twice: a major change in 1832, the second, much more limited, in 1863.